pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ### Multiple Scanners installed

-In order to find your CA secret name and auth token secret name as needed for your values.yaml when installing Trivy Scanner you will need to look at the configuration of a prior installed scanner in the same namespace as it will already exist.
+When installing Trivy Scanner, find your CA secret name and authentication token secret name for your `values.yaml` ny looking at the configuration of a prior installed scanner in the same namespace as it already exists.

-This [documentation](/docs-tap/scst-store/multicluster-setup.hbs.md) can be referenced on how it was most likely initially created and can be used as a reference.
+For information about how the scanner was initially created, see [Multicluster Setup](/scst-store/multicluster-setup.hbs.md).

-An example `values.yaml` when there are other scanners already installed in the same `dev-namespace` where the Trivy Scanner is installed:
+The following example `values.yaml` has other scanners already installed in the same `dev-namespace` where the Trivy Scanner is installed:

 ```yaml
 #! ...
 metadataStore: